It’s important to introduce breaks in a conversation. Especially when you want to create a deep connection.

 If you’re interested in NLP, you could have a look in which direction her eyes are moving.

-Then you would be more assured if she’s remembering a sound – maybe in nature, an image – maybe place where she has been before, or a movement – something she did there.
+Then you would be more assured if she’s remembering a sound – may be in nature, an image – may be a place where she has been before, or a movement – something she did there.
 There where she felt free.

 Why is she thinking?

-To get clear about the fact what it means to her to be free.
+To get clear about the fact of what it means to her to be free.